clhenrick/bay-area-jobs-viz/README.md

 ![map of maker job change lq 2015 – 2002](img/maker-change.jpg)

+## Contents

+See the `viz` directory for Adobe Illustrator and PDF files for all maps and charts.

+For documentation on the data processing see the Jupyter notebooks in the `notebooks` directory.

+The `protoypes` directory contains experiments and prototypes for the final output visualization.
+It has its own readme file.

+The two python scripts are used to process the LEHD WAC data.
+See the [Data Processing](#data-processing) section for more.

 ## Analysis
 The U.S. Census LEHD classifies job types using 2-digit NAICS codes to represent the primary industry of the employing company.
 Rather then analyze each category individually I aggregated them into four "super categories" listed below, similar to Robert Manduca's analysis for his [Job Dot Map](http://www.robertmanduca.com/projects/jobs.html).